 Ag means silver;

 As means arsenic;

 Au means gold;

 Bi means bismuth;

 Cu means copper;

 Feasibility Study means a comprehensive technical and economic study of the selected development option for a mineral project that includes appropriately detailed assessments of realistically assumed mining, processing, metallurgical, economic, marketing, legal, environmental, social and governmental considerations together with any other relevant operational factors and detailed financial analysis, that are necessary to demonstrate at the time of reporting that extraction is reasonably justified (economically mineable).
 The results of the study may reasonably serve as the basis for a final decision by a proponent or financial institution to proceed with, or finance, the development of the project.
-The confidence level of the study will be higher than that of a Preliminary Feasibility g/t means grams per tonne;
+The confidence level of the study will be higher than that of a Preliminary Feasibility Study;

+g/t means grams per tonne;

+g/t Hg means grams per tonne; means mercury;